 In Keta, there is something for everyone.
 Whether you like luxury or sleeping in a hut: everything is possible.
 My personal favorite goes out to A&Y Wild Camp.
 It’s the perfect hideout spot located on the beach.
 This space offers several comfortable huts where you can escape the busy street life of Ghana.

 The complete opposite of A&Y Wild Camp is the Aborigines Beach Resort, which I do not recommend because it’s far from sustainable and quite expensive.
-But hey, to each his own taste.
-I explored a more affordable hotel next to this resort, named the Keta Beach Hotel (-+ 70 GHS for a twin room).
+But hey, to each his taste.
+I explored a more affordable hotel next to this resort, named the Keta Beach Hotel (-+ 70 GHS for a twin room in 2021).

 Foodwise, you could either choose to dine at the hotel or go for street food.
-My travel partner and I discovered one restaurant which is very recommendable: the Cocobay Beach Bar and Grill.
+My travel partner and I discovered one very recommendable restaurant: the Cocobay Beach Bar and Grill.

-Convinced to visit?
-You could consider to continue the journey to Ada Foah and Big Ada.
+Convinced yet to visit?
+You could consider continuing the journey to Ada Foah and Big Ada.
 Contact Emo Foundation to fulfill all your needs ✌️🇬🇭